Joseph (art model)

 Having left Haiti in the aftermath of the Haitian Revolution, Joseph arrived in Marseille around 1804 and moved to Paris in 1808.
 He made a living as an acrobat and actor before being hired by Géricault sometime in 1818.
 After the success of The Raft of the Medusa at the 1819 Paris Salon, Joseph began to model for other contemporary French artists, including Théodore Chassériau, Horace Vernet, and Adolphe Brune.

-In 1832, Joseph became one of only three male models employed at l’École des Beaux-Arts de Paris.
-Although he has been described as "one of the most famous Black models of the era," Joseph had never achieved broader recognition beyond the artistic circles of Paris.
+In 1832, Joseph became one of only three male models employed at l'École des Beaux-Arts, Paris.
+Despite a relatively successful career, Joseph never achieved broader recognition beyond the artistic circles of Paris.
 Similarly to other people of color living in 19th-century France, his professional life was conditioned by the political and social consequences of French colonialism and marred by racial discrimination.

 Early life and work

-Haiti and France (1793 to 1818)
+Haiti and France (1793–1818)

-Joseph's family name has not been recorded, although it is believed that he was born in the French colony of Saint Domingue, present day Haiti, around 1793.
-He is said to have arrived in France in or around 1804 and first settled in Marseille.
+Joseph's family name has not been recorded, although it is believed that he was born in the French colony of Saint-Domingue, present-day Haiti, around 1793.
+He arrived in France in or around 1804 and first settled in Marseille.
 By 1808, Joseph had moved to Paris where he was hired as an acrobat and actor for Madame Saqui's troupe.
-Joseph was one of the many immigrants who had left Haiti in the aftermath of the 1791 Haitian Revolution and the subsequent abolition of slavery in the French colonies (which lasted from 1794 until 1804, before being legalized again by Napoleon).
-He is believed to have lived in the northern part of Paris, likely the 9th or 17th arrondissement, neighborhoods popular with contemporary artists, art models, and communities of color, including Alexandre Dumas and Laure.Joseph gained recognition after serving as a principal model for Géricault's The Raft of the Medusa, an 1819 painting depicting a moment from the aftermath of the wreck of the French naval frigate Méduse, which ran aground off the coast of today's Mauritania on 2 July 1816.
-Joseph, whom Géricault had first encountered during an acrobatic show, was hired as a model shortly after the artist began working on The Raft of the Medusa in 1818.
-According to some accounts, only one of the fifteen survivors on the raft, a soldier named Jean Charles, is said to have been Black, although there are at least two Black men in Géricault's painting.
-Both of them were modeled after Joseph.
+Joseph was one of the many immigrants who had left Haiti in the aftermath of the 1791–1804 Haitian Revolution and the subsequent abolition of slavery in the French colonies (which lasted from 1794 until 1804 when it was legalized again by Napoleon).
+A 2023 digital exhibition by the J. Paul Getty Museum suggests that he lived in the 9th or 17th arrondissement like many other immigrants and those involved in the arts, including Laure, a Black female model who worked with Édouard Manet.